casscadeofgraymatter/UNFITFORTHEARCHIVES/README.md

 Created as a capstone project for the **Digital Narrative & Interactive Design (DNID)** program, 2026.
 This project bridges archival studies, critical theory, and interactive web design & development to create an educational platform.

 ---

-*To preserve is also to exclude.
-This project exists in the gap between the two.*